INESCTEC/interoperable-recommender-tso/README.md

   1. Data retrieval from ENTSO-E Transparency Platform (via it's [REST API](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html))
   2. Data manipulation and transformation (e.g., aggregate data by control area for NTC forecasts)
-  3. Data load to the central database (PostgreSQL / TimescaleDB)
+  3. Data load to the central database (PostgreSQL)

 > **_IMPORTANT:_** We recommend you run the data acquisition pipeline with a
 > lookback period to minimize the amount of missing historical data.